HugoCornelis/workflow-automation-engine/README.md

 between software developers and reduce on-boarding time of new developers.

-Two complimentary software applications are introduced: Workflow and Vigilia.
+Two complimentary software applications are introduced: `workflow` and `vigilia`.
 Together, they elaborate a multipolar view of the implementation of a software documentation project while allowing refinement during project development.